 In reality, all credit cards are equally capable of improving your credit score.
 But if your goal is to increase your credit utilization rate by paying down your balances, these credit cards offer long 0% intro APR periods and great perks to help you meet your goals.

 Citi Simplicity® Card - No Late Fees Ever: If you’re looking for an extra long intro APR, look no further than the Citi Simplicity® Card - No Late Fees Ever.
 This card comes with an impressive intro APR 0%* for 21 months on Purchases* and 0%* for 21 months on Balance Transfers*.
 That means you’ll have well over a year to pay your balance down virtually interest-free!
-As the name implies, the Citi Simplicity prides itself on being a simple credit card with no gimmicks.
+As the name implies, the Citi Simplicity® prides itself on being a simple credit card with no gimmicks.
 That means you’ll enjoy no annual fee, no penalty rate and no late fees, ever.

-Discover it® - 18 Month Balance Transfer Offer: For those who would like to earn rewards on their purchases while they boost their credit score, the Discover it card offers an excellent cash back program as well as an appealing balance transfer offer.
-Cardholders receive 5% cash back in popular rotating categories each quarter like Amazon.com, restaurants, ground transportation and more, up to the quarterly maximum each time you activate & 1% cash back on all other purchases.
-And for new card members, Discover offers a dollar-for-dollar match of all the cash back you earn in your first year!
+Discover it® - 18 Month Balance Transfer Offer: For those who would like to earn rewards on their purchases while they boost their credit score, the Discover it® card offers an excellent cash back program as well as an appealing balance transfer offer.
+Cardholders receive 5% cash back in rotating categories each quarter like Amazon.com, restaurants, ground transportation and more, up to the quarterly maximum each time you activate & 1% cash back on all other purchases.
+And for new card members, Discover will automatically match all the cash back you earn at the end of your first year.*

 The Bottom Line